JBlitzar/flopper-one/README.md

 | header pins                 | can get for free                                      | 0     | 2      | 0             |       | TRUE    |
 | aliexpress shipping         | n/a                                                   | 0     | 1      | 0             |       | FALSE   |
 | lcsc shipping               | n/a                                                   | 11.21 | 1      | 11.21         |       | FALSE   |

+## How to use

+Flash the firmware in /firmware using platformIO in vscode.
+For now, it runs a self-test.
+In the future, once I verify hardware is working etc, I'll put more details about that in there.